ValenceEncoder/Valence/README.md

 * [Node.js](https://nodejs.org) runs javascript Server-side like a champ

 ### LICENCE
 Valence Video Encoder is Copyright &copy; 2017 Liam Whan.
+Valence is Free and Open Source Software.
+No warranties either express or implied are provided, and by downloading this software or repository you are doing so at your own risk.
 Valence-specific source code is licensed under the MIT License.
-See [LICENSE.md]("/LICENSE.md"") for the Valence License as well as the Licenses of all third party packages used.
+See [LICENSE.md]("LICENSE.md") for the Valence License as well as the Licenses of all third party packages used.